balmebru/FishIDisease/README.md

 Synchronize sensor readings with video timestamps to contextualize disease detection.
 Use metadata fusion techniques to correlate sensor values with observed health issues.

+# Dataset description

+The main data is collected as images from a aquaculture in switzerland.
+The pictures of the fish are taken as sideways full pictures on a white cutting board.
+Therefore the mask extraction should be somewhat easy.
+The dataset contains different pictures:

+- Total data
+      -  FishDisease
+          - EyeDisease
+              - healthy
+              - diseased
+          - Weight
+              - OverOrUnder Weight
+              - Bleeding vs Bloodcirculation
+      - FishCount
+          - videos from inside the tank